andrewrgarcia/twee/README.md

-  --ignore <name>    Ignore file/directory by name (can be used multiple times) --no-git           Do not auto-ignore files listed in .gitignore --flat             Disable tree view (list as flat structure) --dif <dir1> <dir2>   Compare directory structures (existence-only) --diff <dir1> <dir2>  Compare directory structures AND file contents
+  --ignore <name>    Ignore file/directory by name (can be used multiple times) --no-git           Do not auto-ignore files listed in .gitignore --flat             Disable tree view (list as flat structure) --show [exts]      Show contents of files with given extensions --head <N>         Show only first N lines per file (used with --show) --tail <N>         Show only last N lines per file (used with --show) --dif <dir1> <dir2>   Compare directory structures (existence-only) --diff <dir1> <dir2>  Compare directory structures AND file contents
 ```